 - i.
 Anal Stenosis - 1.
 The etiologies of anal stenosis - 2.
 The surgical and non-surgical management of anal stenosis, including indications, risks, and benefits - ii.
 Pruritis Ani and Dermatologic Conditions - 1.
 The clinical presentation, etiology, and management of pruritus ani, including indications for skin biopsy - 2.
 The clinical presentation, etiology, and management of perianal dermatologic complaints, including psoriasis, eczema, shingles, herpes, and contact dermatitis - iii.
 Sexually Transmitted Infections - 1.
 The etiology and colon and rectal manifestations of the most common bacterial and viral sexually transmitted infections - 2.
-The medical treatment of the most common bacterial and viral sexually transmitted infections which affect the anorectum iv.
-Hidradenitis Suppurativa v.
-Pilonidal disease
+The medical treatment of the most common bacterial and viral sexually transmitted infections which affect the anorectum

 - 3. The etiology and diagnosis of condylomata acuminata - 4.
 The influence of human papilloma virus serotypes on subsequent cancer development - 5.
-The technique, limitations, pros and cons of anal cytology in the diagnosis and management of anal intraepithelial dysplasia

-- 1. The pathophysiology, signs/symptoms, and medical and surgical management of hidradenitis suppurativa - 2.
-Options for surgical management of hidradenitis suppurative, including risks and benefits a.
+The technique, limitations, pros and cons of anal cytology in the diagnosis and management of anal intraepithelial dysplasia - iv.
+Hidradenitis Suppurativa - 1.
+The pathophysiology, signs/symptoms, and medical and surgical management of hidradenitis suppurativa - 2.
+Options for surgical management of hidradenitis suppurative, including risks and benefits - v.
+Pilonidal disease - 1.
+The pathophysiology and signs/symptoms of pilonidal disease - 2.
+Options for surgical management of pilonidal disease, including risks and benefits a.
 Colonic Diverticular Disease

-- 1. The pathophysiology and signs/symptoms of pilonidal disease - 2.
-Options for surgical management of pilonidal disease, including risks and benefits